Beginners Guide To Host A Laid Back Dinner Party

 5. Keep Dessert Simple

 Everybody loves ice cream!
-Serve a couple of different flavors along with fresh berries and mint to garnish.
-It’s a simple and refreshing dessert for easy entertaining.
+Serve a scoop each of two different flavors along with fresh berries and mint to garnish.
+It’s a simple and refreshing dessert that’s always a hit.

 Another alternative is to purchase cake or pies from the bakery section.